Meat May Boost Risk of Stomach Cancer

 Participants estimated their daily intake of these foods:

 - Poultry: chicken, turkey, duck

-- Processed meat: ham, bacon, sausages, processed meat cuts, hamburgers,
+- Processed meat: ham, bacon, sausages, processed meat cuts, hamburgers, meatballs, and pates

 During the study, 330 participants developed stomach cancer.
-That's a "relatively low" number for such a big group, write the
+That's a "relatively low" number for such a big group, write the researchers.

 Stressing the need for further study, the researchers note that people who ate more meat -- especially red meat and processed meats -- were more likely to get a particular type of stomach cancer called gastric noncardia cancer.

 "Gastric" means stomach.
 "Noncardia" refers to the cancer's location within the stomach.
 The cardia is the part of the stomach nearest to the esophagus.

 However, H. pylori is common and doesn't always lead to ulcers or stomach cancer.

 Other findings included:

 - People who ate the most red meat were more likely to have ever smoked than those who ate the least red meat.
 Smokers have increased risk for stomach cancer.